microsoft/foss-fund/README.md

 contributors from Microsoft who participate in selecting the project for that round.

 - Fund #1: **[eslint/eslint](https://github.com/eslint/eslint)**: _Find and fix problems in your JavaScript code._
+- Fund #2: **[rust-analyzer/rust-analyzer](https://github.com/rust-analyzer/rust-analyzer)**: _An experimental Rust compiler front-end for IDEs_
-- Fund #2: Project selected, _sponsorship pending_
+- Fund #3: _Project selected, sponsorship announcement in progress_
-- Fund #3: _Project selection has opened for Microsoft employees_
+- Fund #4: _Nomination period has opened for Microsoft employees.
+To be eligible for selection, employees can contribute to open source communities from August into September.

 ## About the FOSS Fund :seedling: